PaulDeveloper73/ecommerce-app/README.md

 # E-Shop Application

-This application helps you to manage all your task regarding shopping online.
+This is a React application  which helps you to manage all your task regarding shopping online.

 ##Installation Guide
 1. Clone to local machine